ChrisMBirkett/asp.net-core-2x-SPA-template-with-ng-6/readme.md

 In VSCode, click on the CSPROJ file.
 In Visual Studio 2017, right-click the project root to edit the CSPROJ file.

-I reviewed the following not looking for ng-cli related commands that could be preventing the build from succeeding (dotnot build):
+I reviewed the following looking for ng-cli related commands that could be preventing the build from succeeding (dotnot build):

 `<Target Name="PublishRunWebpack" AfterTargets="ComputeFilesToPublish">`